itsmeichigo/itsmeichigo.github.io/content/posts/breaking-down-pull-requests/index.md

 In the end, if you have a number of pull requests depending on one another, you should have a chain like this:
 ![Dependend Pull Requests](PRs.png)

-In my case, I’m not sure if my PRs can get merged before code freeze, so I’m keeping the flag on only for local development (and off for both beta testing and production).
+In my case, I was not sure if my PRs could get merged before code freeze, so during the development phase I kept the flag on only for local development (and off for both beta testing and production).
 You can consider keeping your flag off on local too if it can block other teammates when they need to run the old feature.
 Just make sure to include instructions to turn the flag on in the testing steps of your PR.

 ## Final thoughts